 But how long does it take to experience these benefits?
+The short answer: it varies from person to person.

 How Long Does It Take to Get Into Ketosis?